FAQs

 • Interim market update – implies that there is confidence in the property record system and all that is needed is professionally performed valuation updating

 The City is required by the State to undergo a revaluation whenever the equalized value of a class of property (residential or commercial) falls below 90% for several consecutive years.
-The City of Platteville underwent a Full Revaluation in 2018.
-The City is undergoing an Interim Market Update in 2022.
+The City of Platteville underwent a Full Revaluation in 2018 and an Interim Market Update in 2022.
+Due to the significant changes in property values regionally and state-wide, the City Assessor will need to undertake an Interim Market Update in 2024.
 When the City undergoes a revaluation, it does not mean the City will collect more taxes because of the revaluation, but the distribution of those taxes may change based on the valuation of individual properties.

 Category: Assessor